 Our mission is to serve the Chisholm and Balkan communities by stewarding funds for innovative and creative projects, which are responsive to community and economic development in the areas of social service, education, arts and culture, conservation, and historic and environmental preservation.

 Mark your calendar.
-The following great events will be held in Chisholm in 2021.
+The following great events will be held in Chisholm in 2023 and 2024.
 Join us!